Small Claims & Unlawful Detainers

 An individual cannot ask for more than $10,000 in a claim.
 Corporations and other entities (like, government entities) cannot ask for more than $5,000.
 You can file as many claims as you want for up to $2,500 each.
 But you can only file 2 claims in a calendar year that ask for more than $2,500.

 You can only sue a guarantor for up to $4,000 ($2,500 if they don't charge for the guarantee).
-But, if you are a natural person filing against the Registrar of the Contractors' State License Board you can sue a guarantor for up to $7500.
 A "guarantor" is a person who promises to be responsible for what another person owes.

 |Amount of your claim:||Filing Fee:|